Topics:

 As of October 2023, the websites on the DX Platform meet these accessibility standards:

-When you create content for your site, whether it's from your team, public information, or an outside contractor, make sure it is accessible.
+When you make content for your site, whether from your team, public info, or an outside contractor, ensure it is accessible.

 MNIT offers resources like the Digital Accessibility Quick Cards to help you check your content for accessibility.